• Skip to content

 Planning for coming home after birth

-It’s good to plan practical and emotional ‘back-up’ for after your baby is born.
+Before the birth, it’s good to plan practical and emotional ‘back-up’ for after your baby is born.
 For example, you can ask extended family, friends or other people to cook you a meal, drop in for a visit or give you a call.
-You don’t have to do everything if others are willing to lend a hand.

 If you have time in the weeks before the birth, it’s also a good idea to stock your freezer with nutritious meals.
-In the early weeks with your baby, these meals might be handy when you need a healthy dinner in a hurry.
+In the early weeks with your baby, this can come in handy when you need a healthy meal in a hurry.

 It’s important to register your baby’s birth with your state or territory – registering is free.
 Your hospital or birth centre will give you information about how to register the birth online.
 If you had a homebirth, your midwife will give you the information.